 When connected, the above worked fine and did okay on the desktop it wasn’t suitable for moving about or with the jumper cables for long term storage/use.
 A box was ordered large enough to place all of the bits in and to allow SMA & DC inputs as well as another shield that didn’t have the headers I’d put on the above one.

 The Arduino LCD/Button shield works well but doesn’t lend itself at all well to being installed in a box.
-The LCD brightness adjustment capacitor is too big, there’s some header pins sticking up to the LCD level and the buttons are too far recessed for access through a box.
-Some discussion on the ukmicrowaves mailing list gave some pointers for getting around these problems.
+The LCD brightness adjustment trimmer is too big, there are some header pins sticking up to the LCD level and the buttons are too far recessed for access through a box.
+Some discussion on the ukmicrowaves mailing list gave pointers for getting around these problems.

-Firstly the buttons were all removed and the variable capacitor was moved to the other side of the PCB.
+Firstly the buttons were all removed and the trimmer was moved to the other side of the PCB.

 I wasn’t sure of the size of buttons to replace the originals with to allow them to be pressed when mounted in the case so I had also ordered a mixed pack on eBay to allow picking the appropriate size.
 I also ordered some white caps for the tops which would eventually be glued on.
 I eventually settled on the combination lush with the LCD.